catalinred/catalinred.github.com/_posts/2014-03-03-moving-from-wordpress-to-jekyll.markdown

 *[Chris Coyier](http://24ways.org/2013/grunt-is-not-weird-and-hard/), on a similar matter.*

-To make stuff work on my Windows system, I found [this article](http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html) very helpful.
+To make Ruby stuff work on my Windows system, I found [this article](http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html) very helpful.
 So, if stuck on this step, that article might help you.

 ###Jekyll
 Once you have Ruby set up, installing Jekyll is pretty straightforward, just run the following lines: